Best mountain bike helmets 2024 – top-rated head protection for trail, XC and enduro

 Price is more in line with full-faces, which this helmet kind of is

-Bell was one of the companies that pioneered detachable chin bar technology, so it's only fitting to include it on this list.
+Bell was one of the companies to first introduce detachable chin bar technology, so it's only fitting to include it on this list.

-The Super DH Spherical is very similar to the Bell Super Air Spherical open-face helmet, but comes with a detachable chin bar.
-We’ve found it a great option for trail, enduro or DH riding/racing as the chin bar is DH certified – unlike the lighter Super Air R MIPS.
+The Super DH Spherical is very similar to the Bell Super Air Spherical open-face helmet, but is a full-face that comes with a chin bar that can be removed when required.
+In testing, we've found it to be a top option for trail, enduro or DH riding/racing as the chin bar is DH certified – unlike the lighter Super Air R MIPS model.

-Removing or adding the chin bar involves operating three clips – one on each side and another one at the rear.
-When locked into place, the chin bar is totally sturdy and free from any movement at all.
+Removing or fitting the chin bar involves operating three clips – one on each side and another one at the rear.
+When in place, the chin bar feels rock steady without any movement at all.

-Vents are located over the brows which intake air and pass it through the helmet to keep you cooler.
-The visor area features storage for both goggles or glasses.
-Our medium test sample weighed in at 897g, which is heavier than the claimed 860g but still reasonable for a DH-certified lid.
-The Super DH comes with two sets of cheek pads in different thicknesses to help you dial in the fit when running as a full-face.
+Vents are located over the brows which intake air and pass it through the helmet to help stop your head from overheating.
+The visor area has enough space for both goggles or glasses.
+Our medium test sample weighed in at 897g – a tad heavier than the claimed 860g but still reasonable for a DH-certified model.
+The Super DH comes with swappable cheek pads of two different thicknesses to enable you to get a comfortable fit when using it in full-face mode.

 Comparison table